peterchondro/dehazing-hdr/README.md

 ## Usage

-The sample project consists of a `Program_shadow` class that handles the rendering of the 2D image with shadow effects.
+This project consists of a `Program_shadow` class that handles the rendering of the 2D image with shadow effects.
 You can use the class in your own application by following these steps:

 1. Open your existing or new project in Visual Studio.
 2. Add the necessary `using` statements at the beginning of your code: